johans-work/niyanodes/README.md

 ## implementation basics

 A todo list has what makes it a todo list, and is implementation agnostic.
 It could be an app, in html or drawn on paper.
 Similarly, niya nodes is also just an abstraction seeking an implementation.
 All you need is to know how it works.

+If you have nodes, that form a tree, that are categorized by type, you have a niya node tree.

-The Recipe:
+The HTML Recipe:

 niya = each node is an instance of a type in a tree